Mental Health Facilities Luzerne County, PA

 Northeast Counseling Services

-Northeast Counseling Services is a mental health facility in Luzerne County, PA, located at 121 South Prospect Street, 18634.
-Northeast Counseling Services provides outpatient treatment.
-Northeast Counseling Services provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
-Some other services available at Northeast Counseling Services include assertive community treatment, intensive case management and court-ordered outpatient treatment.
+Northeast Counseling Services is a mental health facility in Luzerne County, PA, located at 750 East Broad Street in the 18201 zip code.
+Northeast Counseling Services provides partial hospitalization/day treatment and outpatient treatment.
+Northeast Counseling Services provides activity therapy, psychotropic medication and couples/family therapy to seniors 65 or older, children / adolescents and adults.
+Additional services offered by Northeast Counseling Services consist of mentoring/peer support/consumer-run services, family psychoeducation and case management.

 Learn More